danoan/word-def/_sources/getting-started.md.txt

 You may need to specify a plugin configuration file if the plugin requires extra parameters (e.g. credentials to access an API).
-You can register such parameters in a toml file and pass it to `word-def`.
+You can register these parameters in a TOML file and pass it to `word-def`.

 ```toml
 <!-- plugin-config.toml -->